vegardlarsen/ko.ODataSource/README.md

 A converter function to run for each data transfer object returned from the server.
 Defaults to adding the data transfer object directly to the observable array (e.g. the equivalent of `function(item) { return item; }`

 The converter function receives one argument (the data transfer object) and is expected to output whatever you want in your observable array, usually a view model.

+### `loading`
+Callback before we start loading items from the server.
+Great for adding a "loading" message.

+### `loaded`
+Callback after we have loaded items from the server.
+Great for removing a "loading" message.

 ## License